barryclark/jekyll-now/_posts/2017/2017-06-03-Norsaga-Giveaway.md

 ![Stir-Fry Eighteen](/images/norsaga/banner.png)

 Read my [preview of Meromorph Games' Norsaga: Odds & Endings](http://pawnsperspective.com/Norsaga-Odds-and-Endings-Preview/)?
-Want to win a copy of the base game, [Norsaga](http://www.meromorphgames.com/norsaga/)?
+Want to win a copy of the base game, [Norsaga](http://www.meromorphgames.com/norsaga/), along with the Into the Myths expansion and the Gen Con 2016 promos?
 Now's your chance!

 There's multiple ways to get entries into the giveaway.